MixedReaction/Converge-Sort/README.md

 `1 2 3 4 5`

 Notice how none of the elements are in bold, signifying that no iterations can take place.
 This is because we have finished the final cycle.
 The algorithm knows that the data will be ordered correctly on the final cycle so no further operations are executed.
 Please note how the algorithm sorts both sides of the collection from outside to inside, meeting each other in the middle.
-This is how the algorithms name was chosen.

 <b>It is also worth mentioning that we are able to determine the total amount of iterations required to sort the data by using:</b>